sharmerika/vidindexerdemo/README.md

 The gameplay clip from *Hogwarts Legacy* used in this analysis is not publicly hosted due to privacy considerations.

-> If you're interested in viewing the original indexed video, feel free to reach out directly—I’d be happy to share the link upon request!
+> If you're interested in viewing the original indexed video, feel free to reach out directly.
+I’d be happy to share the link upon request!

 # Notes:
 - AI models sometimes mislabel complex or fantastical scenes.
-- "motorcycle" and "backpack" were detected in a Hogwarts Legacy clip
+- "motorcycle" and "backpack" were detected in a Hogwarts Legacy clip (hilarious, the imperfections of the Video Indexer lol!)

 ##  Reflections
 This no-code demo helped me understand how machine learning models behave in cinematic, creative contexts.
 It’s a reminder that AI can be powerful, fascinating, and sometimes delightfully imperfect.